 Coprophagia is the scientific term for eating poop.
 The term doesn't solely refer to dogs eating cat poop but rather any species' feces, including their own.
 The habit, although disgusting, is quite common in dogs.
-It is considered by many experts to be "natural," although not necessarily healthy behavior.
+It is considered by many experts to be a "natural," although not necessarily healthy behavior.
 But still, the question remains, why in the world are they doing it?!

 Why Do Dogs Eat Cat Poop

-In order to stop an issue and prevent it from occurring in the future, pet owners must get to the bottom of what is causing it in the first place.
+In order to stop this issue and prevent it from occurring in the future, pet owners must get to the bottom of what is causing it in the first place.
 When it comes to a dog eating cat poop, there are a number of behavioral and environmental circumstances that may be contributing to your dog's undying love for cat feces.

 Dogs are Scavengers

-One of the most common reasons behind coprophagia is simply a natural instinct.
+One of the most common reasons behind coprophagia is that it is simply a natural instinct.
 Experts suggest that your dog's wild ancestors (coyotes, wolves, and other wild dogs) would eat the feces of other animals if they didn't eat enough prey or other food that day.
 Furthermore, all dogs are scavengers by nature and are quite the opportunists when it comes to food.
 In other words, they will eat just about anything.
 From the stuffing of your new sofa to shoes or rocks, if your dog is like most, they are an equal opportunity eater.
 If a cat's litter box is available for snacking, you better believe your dog will seize the chance to eat cat poop.

 Another reason why your dog may be eating cat feces is out of boredom.
 Most dogs need a decent amount of both physical and mental stimulation.
 If your dog is left home alone for hours at a time, they may explore your cat's litter box merely to add some excitement to their day.
 Luckily, this reason behind coprophagia is an easier fix than others (more on that in a moment).
 However, a habit is a habit.
 If your dog is constantly bored and therefore consistently reports to the cat litter box, it can quickly develop into a habit that is difficult to reverse.